open-telemetry/semantic-conventions/docs/attributes-registry/android.md

  |  ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `foreground` | Any time after Activity.onResume() or, if the app has no Activity, Context.startService() has been called when the app was in either the created or background states.
  |  ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-## Notes

-[1]: The Android lifecycle states are defined in [Activity lifecycle callbacks](https://developer.android.com/guide/components/activities/activity-lifecycle#lc), and from which the `OS identifiers` are derived.